 According to sources familiar with confidential briefings, a new 777X engine should increase fuel efficiency per seat by 10 percent and its outsized carbon-fibre wings - designed to fold upwards at the tip when parked - will contribute 7 percent.

-But engineers must pay back 4-5 percent of these savings because the larger jet's basic structure is expected to be at least 12 metric tons heavier.
+But engineers must pay back 4-5 percent of these savings because the larger jet's basic structure is expected to be at least 12 tonnes heavier.
 The net gain from the latest technology will be closer to 12-13 percent, according to these sources.

 To achieve the 20 percent increase in efficiency needed to complete their case, Boeing's marketers are moving in two steps.